-- Contact the local police, LECOM Police and Security Office, and/or the Seton Hill University Police Department for assistance and an immediate criminal investigation will be initiated.
+- Contact the local police, LECOM Department of Police and Security Office, and/or the Seton Hill University Police Department, the LECOM at Elmira Department of Police and Security Office or Elmira College Campus security for assistance and an immediate criminal investigation will be initiated.
 LECOM personnel will assist a student in notifying these authorities if the student requests this assistance.
-See Appendix A in this handbook for law enforcement contact information and also the LECOM Policy Statement on Title IX Compliance and Affirmation of the Prohibition of Sexual Harassment, Misconduct or Violence which is attached to this handbook as Appendix J. - Preserve any physical evidence that may prove that an incident of sexual harassment, sexual exploitation, sexual assault, domestic violence, dating violence, or stalking occurred and/or to obtain a protective order. - You may need to get an immediate medical examination and treatment. - The examination will determine if you need treatment for injuries or sexually transmitted diseases or pregnancy. - The examination will also result in the collection of evidence that can be used to identify and convict your attacker. - You can seek medical attention on your own instead of in conjunction with a report to the police. - The hospital will treat you and collect the necessary evidence. - The hospital will notify the police and rape crisis center on your behalf; however, it is your decision to make if you want that to occur. - Even if you do not think that you want to press charges at the time of the medical

-- examination and treatment, it is important to obtain the evidence in case you change your mind at a later date. - You can seek the services of counselors who specialize in assisting victims and the families of victims of these crimes.
+See Appendix A in this handbook for law enforcement contact information and also the LECOM Policy Statement on Title IX Compliance and Affirmation of the Prohibition of Sexual Harassment, Misconduct or Violence which is attached to this handbook as Appendix J. - Preserve any physical evidence that may prove that an incident of sexual harassment, sexual exploitation, sexual assault, domestic violence, dating violence, or stalking occurred and/or to obtain a protective order. - You may need to get an immediate medical examination and treatment. - The examination will determine if you need treatment for injuries or sexually transmitted diseases or pregnancy. - The examination will also result in the collection of evidence that can be used to identify and convict your attacker. - You can seek medical attention on your own instead of in conjunction with a report to the police. - The hospital will treat you and collect the necessary evidence. - The hospital will notify the police and rape crisis center on your behalf; however, it is your decision to make if you want that to occur. - Even if you do not think that you want to press charges at the time of the medical examination and treatment, it is important to obtain the evidence in case you change your mind at a later date. - You can seek the services of counselors who specialize in assisting victims and the families of victims of these crimes.
 These counselors can give advice, assistance, and accompany you through the process.
 LECOM personnel will assist a student in contacting counselor(s) if the student requests this assistance.